magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/ncd-vibration-temperature-sensor.md

 {% endcapture %}
 {% include templates/info-banner.md content=difference %}

-With these components, you can connect the NCD sensor to the Enterprise IIoT Gateway and leverage the built-in Node-RED instance to forward sensor data to ThingsBoard using the MQTT protocol.
+With these components, you can connect the NCD sensor to the Enterprise IIoT Gateway and leverage the built-in Node-RED instance to forward sensor data to IoT Hub using the MQTT protocol.

-This tutorial provides a comprehensive walkthrough of the essential configuration steps, including connecting NCD devices, registering them on the platform, setting up a ThingsBoard Cloud account, adding and linking a new gateway, and creating a dashboard to visualize real-time sensor data effectively.
+This tutorial provides a comprehensive walkthrough of the essential configuration steps, including connecting NCD devices, registering them on the platform, setting up a IoT Hub Cloud account, adding and linking a new gateway, and creating a dashboard to visualize real-time sensor data effectively.

 ## Configuring the NCD Vibration Sensor and Enterprise IIoT Gateway